Huawei/dockyard/README.md

 # dockyard
-A image hub for rtk &amp; docker.
+A image hub for rkt &amp; docker.